fbpx

 Process Mining

-Process mining is a set of approaches that discovers real processes through the use of event logs, monitors them, and work towards improving them.
+Process-mining is a set of approaches that discovers real processes through event logs, monitors them, and works towards improving them.
 It is an analytical approach through which knowledge is extracted from the organization’s systems.

 Through this process, organizations can detect errors and bottlenecks based on the facts instead of relying on conjectures.
 Overall, it covers the following: